vanaf1979/dumpr/README.md

 <br/><br/>
 ## Contributing
-This repositorie uses GitFlow.
+This repository uses GitFlow.
-1. Fork this repositorie and create a new branche starting from the develop branch.
+1. Fork this repository and create a new branche starting from the develop branch.
 2. Make your changes.
 3. Issue a pull request back into the develop branch.